- Katherine Frank

 Indiana University East

 Katherine Frank is Dean of Humanities and Social Sciences and Professor of English at Indiana University East.
-She served as Director of the Southern Colorado Writing Project from 2003 through 2011 and continues to serve on leadership committees for the National Writing Project.
+She served as Chairperson of English and Foreign Languages at Colorado State University-Pueblo from 2008 through 2011 and Director of the Southern Colorado Writing Project from 2003 through 2011.
+Frank earned her bachelor’s degree in English from Bates College, and her master’s and Ph.D. in English from the University of Washington.
 Her composition textbook, (Re)actions: Affecting Change through Inquiry-Based Writing, was published by Fountainhead Press in January 2011.
-In addition to celebrating several other recent publications, Dr. Frank has presented her research at conferences all over the world including Poland, Great Britain, and throughout the United States.
+Frank has published articles on problem-based learning, recruitment and retention, program development, and leadership training and has presented her research at conferences all over the world including Poland, Great Britain, and throughout the United States.
+Frank serves on numerous community boards as well as national boards and committees.

 - Christian K. Hansen